abhilashdindalkop/gungad/README.md

 # Gungad
-Small web game to hit mosquitos and upload your favorite person's photo making him/her a mosquito
+Web Fun Game to hit mosquitos and upload your favorite person's photo making him/her a mosquito

 ## Setting up database for game high score